awsdocs/amazon-s3-userguide/doc_source/enable-event-notifications.md

    1. Select the destination type: **Lambda Function**, **SNS Topic**, or **SQS Queue**\.

-   1. After you choose your destination type, choose a function, topic, or queue from the dropdown list\.
+   1. After you choose your destination type, choose a function, topic, or queue from the list\.

-   1. Alternatively, if you would prefer to specify an Amazon Resource Name \(ARN\), select **Enter ARN** and enter the ARN\.
+   1. Or, if you prefer to specify an Amazon Resource Name \(ARN\), select **Enter ARN** and enter the ARN\.

-   For more information, see [Supported destinations ](NotificationHowTo.md#supported-notification-destinations)\.
+   For more information, see [Supported event destinations](notification-how-to-event-types-and-destinations.md#supported-notification-destinations)\.

-1. Choose **Save changes** and Amazon S3 sends a test message to the event notification destination\.
+1. Choose **Save changes**, and Amazon S3 sends a test message to the event notification destination\.